textpotential/aproximatebible/docs/resume-rp-ds.md

 - Use python to parse json API responses and to OCR PDFs to build a corpus from readings and course discussion data for use in model tuning.
 - Pre-process data using spacy, pandas, and regex.

-### Inventory Data Bridge | 2019 | _Straight Hemp_
-As part of new ERP (Enterprise Resource Planning) system implementation, develop an API bridge between the inventory and shipping platforms to automate critical business workflows.

-- Design and implement Hybrid ERP solution for warehouse management and customer support.
-- Collaborate on building python API data integration application between inventory and shipping software.

 ## EXPERIENCE

 __CIO and Data Integration Scientist__ | June 2018 - Present | _Iliff_